 Contributed by: Kathleen Lyons, The Ireland Expert

-Galway is my all time favorite city!
+Galway is my all time favorite city and there is so much to do here!
 It is filled with beautiful music, people, and views!
 Shop Street is the main, cobblestoned street in Galway city center and it is always filled with buskers playing their music.
 On a sunny day, it’s great to sit in front of a pub and listen to music.

 Plus, the pubs themselves are good craic (fun!).
 And there are plenty to choose from in Galway.
 For traditional Irish music head to Tig Coili or The Crane.
 They have musicians playing live music every day.
 For a bit more of an Irish pub rock feel, visit Taaffes or O’Connor’s in Salt Hill.
 For a decidedly local feel, great beer garden, and no WiFi head to O’Connel’s near Eyre Square.

 If you need a break from the pubs, Galway is a great foodie city.
-There are a number of cafes to try, my favorites are Little Lane Coffee Company.
+There are a number of cafes to try, my favorites are Little Lane Coffee Company and The Secret Garden.
 And there are a number of traditional and international restaurants to choose from.
 Check out breakfast at Nimmos or dinner at Kai Cafe.
 On Saturday, stop by the farmers market behind Tig Coili.
 It’s an excellent place for fresh produce and there are some deliciously cheap food trucks!

 The Cliffs of Moher is Ireland’s top tourist attraction, a status that is completely justified.
 While the country is filled with gorgeous landscapes, the Cliffs are breathtaking.
 Whether it is the ocean mists in the morning, crashing waves in the afternoon, or the sun setting over the Atlantic, they add to the magic.
 But don’t trust us: the European Union Birds Directive has designated the Cliffs as a Special Protection Area for Birds, and UNESCO has selected the Cliffs of Moher and nearby Burren, as one of the new Global Geoparks.